Tupolev Tu-160: Operational history

 On 10 September 2008, two Tu-160s made an unprecedented deployment to Russia's ally Venezuela as part of military manoeuvres amid increasingly tense relations between Russia and the United States.
 The Russian Defence Ministry said Vasily Senko and Aleksandr Molodchiy would conduct training flights over neutral waters before returning to Russia.
 They were escorted by NATO fighters as they crossed the Atlantic Ocean.

 On 12 October 2008, Tu-160s were involved in the largest Russian strategic bomber exercise since 1984.
-A total of 12 bombers including Tu-160 and Tu-95 aircraft conducted a series of launches of their cruise missiles.
-Some bombers launched a full complement of missiles.
-It was the first time that a Tu-160 had ever fired a full complement of missiles.
+A total of 12 bombers, including Tu-160 and Tu-95 aircraft conducted a series of launches of their cruise missiles.
+Some bombers launched a full complement of missiles; it was the first time that a Tu-160 had ever fired a full complement of missiles.

 On 10 June 2010, two Tu-160s carried out a record-breaking 23-hour patrol with a planned flight range of 18000 km, having flown along Russia's borders and over neutral waters in the Arctic and Pacific Oceans.

-In August 2011, Russian media claimed that only four of the sixteen Tu-160s were flight worthy.
+In August 2011, Russian media claimed that only four of the sixteen Tu-160s were flightworthy.
 Flight International reported eleven were combat-ready by mid-2012; between 2011 and 2013, eleven were observed in flight.

 On 1 November 2013, Aleksandr Golovanov and Aleksandr Novikov entered Colombian airspace on two separate occasions while flying from Venezuela to Nicaragua.
 Noting a lack of clearance, the Colombian government issued a letter of protest to the Russian government after the first violation.
 In the second violation, two Colombian Air Force IAI Kfirs stationed at Barranquilla intercepted and escorted the two Tu-160s out of Colombian airspace.

-On 17 November 2015, as part of the Russian military intervention in the Syrian Civil War, several Tu-160 and Tu-95MS long-range strategic bombers of the Russian Air Force carried out airstrikes at in Idlib and Aleppo provinces using the Kh-101 air-launched cruise missiles fired from the Mediterranean.
-In total, between 34 and 83 cruise missiles were fired, destroying 14 important targets.
-In addition, Tu-22M3 strategic bombers hit numerous claimed IS targets with unguided ammunition.
-This also marked the combat debut for the Tu-160 and Tu-95MS.
+On 17 November 2015, as part of the Russian military intervention in the Syrian Civil War, several Tu-160 and Tu-95MS strategic bombers of the Russian Aerospace Forces fired Kh-101 air-launched cruise missiles from above the Mediterranean Sea, striking targets in Idlib and Aleppo provinces.
+In total, between 34 and 83 cruise missiles were fired, destroying 14 targets.
+In addition, Tu-22M3 strategic bombers hit numerous claimed Islamic State targets with unguided munitions.
+This operation also marked the combat debut for the Tu-160 and Tu-95MS.